History of the Jews in Pakistan: First migrations

-Colonial era (1842-1947)
+Colonial era (1842–1947)

-According to the 1881 census, there were 153 Jews in Sindh province.
-In the Sindh Gazetteer of 1907, Edward Hamilton Aitken mentions that according to the 1901 census, the total population of Jews [in Sindh] was 482 and almost all of them lived in Karachi.
+According to the 1881 census, there were 153 Jews in Sind Division, which is modern-day Sindh.
+In the Sindh Gazetteer of 1907, Edward Hamilton Aitken mentions that, according to the 1901 census, the total population of Jews in Sindh was 482, and almost all of them lived in Karachi.
 By 1919, this figure had risen to about 650.
 By 1947, there were about 1,500 Jews living in Sindh with the majority residing in Karachi.
-Most of these Jews were Bene Israel and they lived as tradesmen, artisans, poets, philosophers and civil servants.
+Most of these Jews were Bene Israel and they lived as traders, artisans, poets, philosophers and civil servants.

-In 1911, Jews constituted 0.3 percent of Karachi's population and at the time of independence from the British Empire their number had reached 2,500.
-In her 1947 book ‘Malika-e-Mashriq’ (Queen of the East), Mehmooda Rizwiya has written about the Jewish presence in Karachi.
-Jews used to live in Karachi.
-In a paper titled "Karachi Ke Yahudi” (Karachi's Jews), Gul Hasan Kalmatti indicates that Jews arrived in Karachi from Maharashtra in the 19th century.
+In 1911, Jews constituted 0.3% of Karachi's population and at the time of independence from the British Empire, their number had reached 2,500.
+Pakistani histiographer, Gul Hassan Kalmati, who focused extensively on the culture and history of Karachi, indicates that Jews arrived in Karachi from Maharashtra in the 19th century.

 A variety of associations existed to serve the Jewish community in Pakistan, including: